CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/http/invalid-response-exception.md

 ## Description

-The exception thrown when an issue occurs with a HTTP response.
+The exception thrown when an issue occurs with an HTTP response.

 ## Reasons